Tilea Campaign Part 33

 (Game Note: Each gun had an ‘artillerist’ serving it, being the Tilean list equivalent of an Empire engineer, the second having bought their ‘mercenary skill’ at double the usual cost as per the rules.
 Both guns could thus re-roll misfires.
 Apparently, that does not always save a gun.
 Statistically I supposed it fails to save a gun 1 in 36 times, or fails to save an already misfired gun 1 in 6 times).

-On the road the petard was gaining momentum, its pushers thankful that they had a road to traverse and not rough ground.
+On the road the petard was gaining momentum, its pushers thankful that they now had a road to traverse and not rough ground.

-Behind it, the spearmen came on too, with the famous Reman Morrite priest ‘Fighting’ Father Antonello at their head, along with the Portomaggioran nobleman Marcus Portelli.
+Behind it, the spearmen came on too, with the famous Reman Morrite priest ‘fighting’ Father Antonello at their head, along with the Portomaggioran nobleman Marcus Portelli.

 Turn 3 Completed.
 Turns 4-8 to follow!